yerTools/event_hub/README.md

 /// [C] | Received an event with value: Hello all!
 /// [A] | Received an event with value: Hello AB!
 /// [B] | Received an event with value: Hello AB!
-/// [A] | Received an event with value: Hello A, AB, B, C and all!
+/// [A] | Received an event with value: Hello A, AB, B, C, and all!
-/// [B] | Received an event with value: Hello A, AB, B, C and all!
+/// [B] | Received an event with value: Hello A, AB, B, C, and all!
-/// [C] | Received an event with value: Hello A, AB, B, C and all!
+/// [C] | Received an event with value: Hello A, AB, B, C, and all!
 /// ```
 fn single_topic() {
   use hub <- topic.new()